mittulmandhan/java-interview-prep/24 interface/README.md

   Object obj = new B();
 }
 ````
-* An interface can can extend one or more interfaces.
+* An interface can extend one or more interfaces.
 ````
 interface B {
   void my();